 - Objective test, consisting of a test with both theoretical and practical questions.
 The rate at which this test will influence the final grade will be 80%.

-To perform this weighted average will be necessary to obtain a minimum score of 4 out of 10 in this test. - Attendance at tutorials and practical activities is compulsory and a prerequisite to pass the course.
-(80% attendance minimum). - It is required the submission of all proposed works to each student (4 practical classes and one exercise in a seminar).
+- They require the submission of all proposed work to each student (mainly practical classes and an exercise in a seminar).
 The rate at which the score of this work will influence the final grade will be 20%.

-To get the weighted average with the objective test will be required to have obtained a minimum score of 4 out of 10 in these works.
+- To apply for the advancement of the exam of this subject, students should be aware that the mandatory activities outlined in this guide have to be accomplished.